Withdrawal | 6 min read

-This country is facing incredible challenges of drug addiction lately, and this challenge is one that is destroying countless lives every day.
+This country has been facing incredible challenges of drug addiction lately, and this challenge is destroying countless lives every day.
 Not only the lives of the individuals that become addicted to and dependent on these substances, but the family members, friends, and loved ones who are with them during their substance use challenges.
 While you may think that all substance use is from illicit, hard, street drugs like cocaine, crystal meth, or heroin, you may be surprised to learn that an enormous share of addiction comes from substances that are often legally prescribed.

-When a drug is prescribed by a doctor or other healthcare professional, it can quickly become prescription misuse if the person being prescribed the medication begins taking it in a way that differs from the prescription directions.
-Taking more than directed, taking them more often than directed, or taking them in a way other than directed can often be the first step toward prescription misuse, and eventual dependence and addiction.
-A drug that is rapidly gaining a reputation for misuse and dependence is called Klonopin.
+When a doctor or other healthcare professional prescribes a drug, it can quickly become prescription misuse if the person being prescribed the medication begins taking it differently from the prescription directions.
+Taking more than directed, taking them more often than directed, or taking them in a way other than directed can often be the first step toward prescription misuse and eventual dependence and addiction.
+A drug rapidly gaining a reputation for misuse and dependence is called Klonopin.

-Klonopin is one of the most well-known brand names of the prescription benzodiazepine clonazepam, which is both incredibly powerful as well as long-lasting.
-Klonopin is most frequently prescribed by healthcare professionals like doctors to help treat or minimize the effect of and feelings resulting from living with anxiety or panic disorders.
+Klonopin is one of the most well-known brand names for the prescription benzodiazepine clonazepam, which is incredibly powerful and long-lasting.
+Healthcare professionals like doctors most frequently prescribe Klonopin to help treat or minimize the effects and feelings of anxiety or panic disorders.

 One of the common applications is using Klonopin on a prescription basis to help mitigate the withdrawal effects from other forms of addiction or substance use disorder, often revolving around alcohol or other drugs.
-It was first developed as an anti-epileptic and seizure management drug, and while it is relatively effective in that capacity, it has also become a drug that is very frequently misused or abused.
+It was first developed as an anti-epileptic and seizure management drug.
+While it is relatively effective in that capacity, it has also become a very frequently misused or abused drug.
 This is often attributed to Klonopin having an incredibly high potential for abuse.

-Another extremely common legitimate application for Klonopin is for the treatment of insomnia, which functions so well due to the calm relaxation the drug creates in just a short time after it’s taken.
-These powerful and fast-acting effects contribute to the reluctance of doctors to prescribe Klonopin for long-term, continued, or ongoing use, and are the foundation for the high addictive potential of the substance.
+Another extremely common legitimate application for Klonopin is for treating insomnia, which functions so well due to the calm relaxation the drug creates in the short time after it’s taken.
+These powerful and fast-acting effects contribute to the reluctance of doctors to prescribe Klonopin for long-term, continued, or ongoing use and are the foundation for the high addictive potential of the substance.

-Klonopin is found in pill or tablet form, and while the pills are to be taken by mouth the tablets are set on the tongue where it dissolves quickly, helping the substance to enter the bloodstream quicker.
-Those who find themselves dependent or addicted to Klonopin will often crush the pills and insufflate or snort them, which helps them pass through the blood-brain barrier faster than either method of oral administration.
+Klonopin is found in pill or tablet form, and while the pills are to be taken by mouth, the tablets are set on the tongue, where it dissolves quickly, helping the substance to enter the bloodstream quicker.
+Those who find themselves dependent or addicted to Klonopin will often crush the pills and insufflate or snort them, which helps them pass through the blood-brain barrier faster than oral administration.

-The withdrawal symptoms and timeline of Klonopin use will often depend on the severity of abuse and as well as how long the abuse has been going on.
-Klonopin is powerful enough that even with strict prescription use it can cause dependence inside of the first month of use.
-This can be exacerbated by the fact that benzodiazepine withdrawal can be particularly difficult and even dangerous, and Klonopin is one of the longer-lasting benzodiazepines, which only adds to the difficulty.
+The withdrawal symptoms and timeline of Klonopin use will often depend on the severity of the abuse and how long the abuse has been going on.
+Klonopin is powerful enough that even with strict prescription use, it can cause dependence during the first month of use.
+This can be exacerbated by benzodiazepine withdrawal, which can be particularly difficult and dangerous.
+In addition, Klonopin is one of the longer-lasting benzodiazepines, which only adds to the difficulty.

-The Klonopin withdrawal symptoms and timeline is generally able to be divided into 3 distinct stages.
+The Klonopin withdrawal symptoms and timeline can generally be divided into 3 distinct stages.
 These stages are:

-The symptoms experienced during the withdrawal process can vary significantly from user to user, and while the most common symptoms are listed above with the timeline, there are many more that may be felt depending on the individual.
+The symptoms experienced during the withdrawal process can vary significantly from user to user.
+While the most common symptoms are listed above with the timeline, many more may be felt depending on the individual.
 Additional symptoms include:

 Klonopin addiction can result in a drastic difference in withdrawal symptoms and the timeline of withdrawal due to how powerful it is and how it acts on the body and brain.
 Klonopin is part of the benzodiazepine family of drugs, which are highly potent central nervous system depressants.

 This means that they slow or depress the communication between the brain and the rest of the body while they are active in the bloodstream.
-Since Klonopin stays in the system for so long, this essentially conditions the central nervous system to expect a depressed state, and so eventually it slows the production of certain neurotransmitters enough that when the Klonopin is taken away, the system is unable to produce those chemicals in the needed amounts.
-Resulting in the differences in Klonopin withdrawal symptoms and timeline.
+Since Klonopin stays in the system for so long, this essentially conditions the central nervous system to expect a depressed state.
+So eventually, it slows the production of certain neurotransmitters enough that when the Klonopin is taken away, the system cannot produce those chemicals in the needed amounts, resulting in the differences in Klonopin withdrawal symptoms and timeline.

 Heavier users will have a larger amount of Klonopin built up in their system, which negatively impacts them in multiple ways.
 First, the higher baseline level of Klonopin in their system fosters a chemical dependence in their brain for that constant amount.
-Secondly, the long half-life of Klonopin means that not only is a higher level of the drug in the user’s system, but the half-life keeps it there for a longer period of time as well.
+Secondly, the long half-life of Klonopin means that not only is a higher level of the drug in the user’s system, but the half-life keeps it there for a longer period.

-Additionally, in many cases, the Klonopin abuse will be combined with another form of substance use disorder.
+In many cases, Klonopin abuse will be combined with another form of substance use disorder.
 Since Klonopin is frequently prescribed to help minimize withdrawal symptoms from alcohol abuse, it is commonly abused in conjunction with alcohol, another incredibly powerful CNS depressant.
-Klonopin is also frequently mixed with various stimulants to achieve different effects, which means that when those effects wear off there may be enough Klonopin left in the system to create an overdose situation.
+Klonopin is also frequently mixed with various stimulants to achieve different effects.
+When those effects wear off, there may be enough Klonopin left in the system to create an overdose situation.

 Even though Klonopin addiction and dependence is an incredibly serious situation that should be addressed as soon as possible, it is crucial to remember that quitting Klonopin suddenly can be deadly.
 Since Klonopin provides a vital level of a particular neurotransmitter that your system becomes accustomed to not having to produce, a sudden stoppage can mean a serious risk of seizure.

-This ensures that any medical complications can be handled immediately and effectively, while the user is weaned off Klonopin at a controlled rate.
-Following the withdrawal stage, the user can then work with other counselors to ensure a strong and lasting recovery.
+This ensures that any medical complications can be handled immediately and effectively while the user is weaned off Klonopin at a controlled rate.
+Following the withdrawal stage, the user can work with other counselors to ensure a strong and lasting recovery.